Latin alphabet: Old Latin alphabet

 Latin included 21 different characters.
-The letter C was the western form of the Greek gamma, but it was used for the sounds //ɡ// and //k// alike, possibly under the influence of Etruscan, which might have lacked any voiced plosives.
+The letter C was the western form of the Greek gamma, but it was used for the sounds //ɡ// and //k// alike, possibly under the influence of Etruscan, which may have lacked any voiced plosives.
 Later, probably during the 3rd century BC, the letter Z – not needed to write Latin properly – was replaced with the new letter G, a C modified with a small vertical stroke, which took its place in the alphabet.
 From then on, G represented the voiced plosive //ɡ//, while C was generally reserved for the voiceless plosive //k//.
 The letter K was used only rarely, in a small number of words such as Kalendae, often interchangeably with C.